hmrc/income-tax-mtd-changelog/README.md

 * `Retrieve a UK Property Business Annual Submission`

 #### self-assessment-bsas-api
-New API Version v4.0 is now available
+New API version v4.0 is now available

 For `Retrieve a Self-Employment Business Source Adjustable Summary` endpoint:
 * The data fields in `adjustableSummaryCalculation` now accept both positive and negative values